ChadCalcote/chadcalcote-task-docker/README.md

-# candidate-task-docker
+# chadcalcote-task-docker

-This is a fun little task for R&D/engineering candidates to accomplish to help us in understanding how you approach solving technical problems!
+This is an Encryption task with encrypt and decrypt functionality.
+It has Docker containerization capabilities.

 ## Task Requirements